 - going to the bar with someone you don’t know well if they offer you a drink, and watching the bartender pour your drink

 - pouring your drink out if you think it tastes weird

 - keeping an eye on your friends and their drinks.

-If you suspect your drink or a friend’s drink has been spiked, call an ambulance immediately by dialling triple zero (000).
-Read more about drink spiking here.
+If you suspect your drink or a friend’s drink has been spiked, notify venue staff and call an ambulance immediately by dialling triple zero (000).
+Read more about drink spiking.

 Illicit drug use

 Drugs can sometimes be part of Schoolies celebrations, so it’s important to know more about them to make informed decisions and help friends if they have a bad reaction.